-If the evidence presented to the local authority suggests that the child's difficulties have not responded to relevant and purposeful measures taken by the school and external specialists, it will begin a statutory assessment.
+If the evidence presented to the local authority suggests that the child's difficulties have not responded to relevant and purposeful measures taken by the school and external specialists, school may request a statutory assessment.
 The local authority may decide that the degree of the pupil's difficulties and the nature of the provision necessary are such as to require them to determine the child's special educational provision through an Education Health and Care Plan (EHCP).

-EDUCATION, HEALTH AND CARE PLANS/STATEMENTS
+EDUCATION, HEALTH AND CARE PLANS

-Children with a Statement of Educational Needs or an EHCP will also have a Learning Passport which will identify how all of their long term objectives are being supported.
-These documents will be updated at least three times a year and form the basis of discussion during annual Statement/EHCP review meetings and end of year transition notes to the child's new class teacher.
+Children with an EHCP will also have a Learning Passport, which will identify how all of their long term objectives are being supported.
+These documents will be updated at least three times a year and form the basis of discussion during annual EHCP review meetings and end of year transition notes to the child's new class teacher.
 As far as possible these targets will be implemented within the ordinary classroom setting and the delivery of these interventions will be targeted and planned for by the class teacher.

-A statement of Educational/EHCP need will not automatically qualify a child for a named 1-1 Teaching Assistant, as part of the child's targeted development will be linked to acquiring independent life and learning skills that are in line with their level of understanding and ability.
-However, additional support and targeted intervention linked to the statement long term objectives will form an integral part of the child's provision.
-We will always use our best endeavours to ensure appropriate provision is in place to meet a child's needs regardless of a statement or EHCP.
+An EHCP need does not automatically qualify a child 1-1 adult support, provision of this identifies a specific need for the child and will set out more detailed information about their barriers to learning and the support and intervention they need to enable them to make appropriate progress.
+In most cases their needs will still be met through a main stream school.
+Additional support and targeted intervention linked to the EHCP long term objectives will form an integral part of the child's provision.
+We will always use our best endeavours to ensure appropriate provision is in place to meet a child's needs regardless of whether an an EHCP is in place or not.

-All statements/EHCPs must be reviewed annually with the parents/carers, the pupil, the Local Authority, the school and other professionals involved.
+All EHCPs must be reviewed annually with the parents/carers, the pupil, the Local Authority, the school and other professionals involved.
 All parties are invited to consider whether any amendments need to be made to the description of the pupil's needs or to the special provision specified in the statement.
 The class teachers and/or support staff will be expected to attend these meetings.
 This review will focus on the achievements of the child as well as the difficulties encountered.